Our policy, your privacy

 Your Communication, Marketing and Advertising Preferences

-Please note, regardless of your communication settings, we will continue to communicate with you for Product software updates, policy updates, or significant information about a Product you own such as discontinuation of support or safety issues.
+Please note, regardless of your communication settings, we will continue to communicate with you regarding changes to terms and conditions, policy updates, Sonos Product software updates, routine customer service messages such as information about current or past purchase, delivery of products, service interruptions, data breaches, or other significant information about a Product you own, such as discontinuation of support or safety issues.

 Advertising and Modern Marketing Tools